opensearch-project/documentation-website/_im-plugin/index-codecs.md

 As of OpenSearch 2.14, hardware-accelerated compression codecs for the `DEFLATE` and `LZ4` compression algorithms are available.
 These hardware-accelerated codecs are available on the latest 4th and 5th Gen Intel®️ Xeon®️ processors running Linux kernel 3.10 and later.
 For all other systems and platforms, the codecs use that platform's corresponding software implementations.

-The new hardware-accelerated codecs can be used by setting one of the following values of the `index.codec` setting:
+The new hardware-accelerated codecs can be used by setting one of the following `index.codec` values:
-* `qat_lz4` (OpenSearch 2.14 and later): Hardware-accelerated `LZ4`.
+* `qat_lz4` (OpenSearch 2.14 and later): Hardware-accelerated `LZ4`
-* `qat_deflate` (OpenSearch 2.14 and later): Hardware-accelerated `DEFLATE`.
+* `qat_deflate` (OpenSearch 2.14 and later): Hardware-accelerated `DEFLATE`

-`qat_deflate` offers a much better compression ratio than `qat_lz4` with a modest drop in compression and decompression speed.
+`qat_deflate` offers a much better compression ratio than `qat_lz4`, with a modest drop in compression and decompression speed.
 {: .note}

 The `index.codec.compression_level` setting can be used to specify the compression level for both `qat_lz4` and `qat_deflate`.

-The `index.codec.qatmode` setting controls the behavior of the hardware accelerator and uses on of the following values:
+The `index.codec.qatmode` setting controls the behavior of the hardware accelerator and uses one of the following values:

-* `auto`: If hardware acceleration fails, the algorithm switches to software acceleration.
+* `auto`: If hardware acceleration fails, then the algorithm switches to software acceleration.
 * `hardware`: Guarantees hardware-only compression.
-If hardware is not available, an exception occurs until hardware exists.
+If hardware is not available, then an exception occurs until hardware exists.

-For information about the `index.codec.qatmode` settings implications on snapshots, see the [Snapshots](#snapshots) section.
+For information about the `index.codec.qatmode` setting's effects on snapshots, see the [Snapshots](#snapshots) section.

 For more information about hardware acceleration on Intel, see the [Intel (R) QAT accelerator overview](https://www.intel.com/content/www/us/en/architecture-and-technology/intel-quick-assist-technology-overview.html).